Certora/Documentation/docs/ref-manual/cli/options.md

 **What does it do?**
 Sets the maximal timeout for all the [SMT solvers](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories).
 Gets an integer input, which represents seconds.
-The Certora prover generates a logical formula from the specification and source code.
+The Certora Prover generates a logical formula from the specification and source code.
 Then, it passes it on to an array of SMT solvers.
 The time it can take for the SMT solvers to solve the equation is highly variable, and could potentially be infinite.
 This is why they must be limited in run time.
 **When to use it?**
 The default time out for the solvers is 600 seconds.
 There are two use cases for this option.
 One is to decrease the timeout.
 This is useful for simple rules, that are solved quickly by the SMT solvers.
 Here, it is beneficial to reduce the timeout, so that when a new code breaks the specification, the tool will fail quickly.
 This is the more common use case.